spide15/DigitalTwin_SupplyChain/README.md

 ## Onboarding & Demo Data
 The dashboard now features an improved onboarding experience:
 - **Stepper-style Home Page:** When you launch the app, you'll see a prominent welcome block with project overview and instructions.
 Click **Next** to reveal the main dashboard, data, and modules.
-- **Demo Data Generation:** On the Home tab, use the **Generate Demo Data** button to instantly create 30 days of realistic order data (20+ orders per day) for demo and testing.
+- **Real time Data Generation:** On the Home tab, use the **Generate  Data** button to instantly create 30 days of realistic order data (20+ orders per day) for demo and testing.
 Demo data is only loaded after you click the button, and persists during your session.
 - **User Experience:** The onboarding flow is designed for quick, intuitive exploration—ideal for new users and COO-level demos.
 Helpful tips and instructions are always visible on the Home page.

 ## Sample Data
 Place sample CSVs in the `data/` folder: `orders.csv`, `riders.csv`, `zones.csv`, `kirana.csv`.
 Or use the demo data generator for instant test data.

-## LLM Support
-- **OpenAI:** Enter your API key in the Delay Explanation page.
-- **LLaMA:** Provide a local model path if using LLaMA (no public endpoint required).

 ## Deployment
 Deploy on Streamlit Community Cloud or Render.